 Technical Background Information

 I tried "return " before but that somehow leads to tons of requests following.
-I'm not sure what's better for the application to know what's going on, though.
-I'm just playing here.

 Return 0 tells the application that the call was successful.
 Of course that's a lie.
 Instead you could use return -EINVAL.
 It tells the application that the fsync call is not valid for that file.
 But the problem is that then it might not call fsync again for the file.
 Hence it would probably be worse at least if you want to switch on demand between fsync and no fsync for open files.